TheAmazingPushkar/TheAmazingPushkar/README.md

 # Hi 👋, I'm Pushkar
-## 18 year old simple kid whi just wants to be free
+## 18 year old simple kid who just wants to be free

 ### ABOUT ME